 If the website you’re seeking to unblock is simple, mostly text-based, and doesn’t require any login credentials, then using Google’s cache might be the answer.

 If the page is regularly updated or performs real-time data processing, a cached version might not be very useful.

 Caches also only store text — so if images or video are crucial to the website content, you will have to use a different method.

-To access a cached web page, follow these simple instructions:
+To access a cached version of a blocked web page, follow these simple instructions:

-Click the ‘Cached’ option and you should be taken to a stored version of the site, even if you’re blocked from viewing its current iteration.
+- Click the ‘Cached’ option.
+You should be taken to a stored version of the site, even if you’re blocked from viewing its current iteration.

 Similar to Google Cache, the Wayback Machine is a service that stores old versions of almost every website in the world.
 Users can then choose between a range of previous iterations to access.

 The service — provided by archive.org — is another way of accessing restricted websites by viewing old copies.

 The Wayback Machine won’t help you unblock websites that require login details and it is unlikely to house the website’s latest version.
 However, it does support image, video and audio — something Google Cache does not do.

 How to Use the Wayback Machine to Unblock Websites